Step 1: Understanding the options

 You can use mediation at any stage.
 Mediation involves an independent, impartial person working with both sides to find a solution.

-The mediator can be someone from inside or outside your business.
-If they’re from outside your business, you might need to pay.
+The mediator can be someone from inside or outside your organisation.
+If they're from outside your organisation, you might need to pay.

 Both sides will need to agree to mediation.